 Preparing for The Great Saunter

 If you’re anything like me, you won’t be able to undertake a 32-mile walk on the spur of the moment.
 To prepare for the Great Saunter, I added several long (six- to seven-hour) walks in the Syracuse area to my usual, regular daily walks.
 My favorite places to go for the longer walks are Green Lakes State Park, Onondaga Lake Park, and during those cold winter months, Destiny USA mall.
+If you visit Destiny USA during the pandemic, please follow their healthy shopper guidelines.

 My challenge for 2019: Walk AND bike Manhattan